 Transportation Details and Services for Community Members with Disabilities:

-The MTD Bus System offers a Discount Fare for people who identify as having a disability.
+The MTD bus system offers a reduced fare for people with qualifying disabilities.
+Call (805) 963-3366 to learn more.
 This particular request form was created to make it easier for passengers with disabilities to qualify for reduced fares on MTD buses.
 To learn more about this service, please visit the “Fares and Passes” section of the MTD website here.
-To view the details and fill out the discount bus fare application, click here.

 Additionally, Easy Lift Transportation Inc. is a non-profit organization that provides a variety of transportation services for children, youth, and adults with disabilities in South Santa Barbara County.
 You must be a registered passenger to enable their services.
 To read more about Easy Lift’s specific programs and services, please visit their website’s “Program and Services” tab here.
 Easy Lift Drivers encourage residents to complete the application, carefully read fare details, and schedule rides 1-3 weeks in advance, as these ride slots are quickly booked.
 To contact Easy Lift you can email firstname.lastname@example.org or call, (805)-681-1181.

 Isla Vista is home to Lime, Bird, and Spin electric scooters.
 These scooters can be found in various spots in Isla Vista such as the Loop, Pelican Park, Sea Lookout Park, Sueno Dog Park, and more.
 Use the apps to scan the scooters and they charge you the distance you use them.
 They can be used anywhere in the streets of Isla Vista, but are not permitted on sidewalks, parks, UCSB property, and biking trails.
 We encourage people who use scooters to put them on the side of the road and off the sidewalk.
 It is important for our community members to be allies to people who use wheelchairs and other mobility assistive devices by keeping the pathway clear.